thekuhninator/beat/README.md

 <b> dataset_name \<string\> </b>

 The name of the dataset to be used on the plots and name of the files.
+If running on batch corrected data, it would be useful to add the name of the correction method to the name as well to help identify it from the others.
+So an appropriate name for a combat corrected dataset would be dataset_combat.

 <b> original </b>